 Colors are massive part of our environment, helping us analyze surroundings and distinguish objects.
 We know plants are green and the sky is blue.
-Whereas frogs, for example, are green or blue.

 In safety, certain colors catch our attention, therefore safety sign colors are chosen for a reason.

 Contrasting colors grab readers’ attention.
 Safety sign colors direct people’s attention towards essential information.
 Unnoticeable safety signs yield dangerous results.